google/WebFundamentals/src/content/en/fundamentals/push-notifications/sending-messages-with-web-push-libraries.md

 this reason, I strongly recommend using a library to handle the encryption, formatting and triggering of your push message.

-If you really want to learn about what the libraries, we'll cover it in the next section.
+If you really want to learn about what the libraries are doing, we'll cover it in the next section.
 For now, we are going to look at managing subscriptions and using an existing web push library to make the push requests.